Please, visit our birth planning page as well

 __If you husband is your support person, have him wear his cologne, aftershave, deodorant, or other smell you prefer

 __any ultrasound pictures you may have, favorite scriptures, inspirational quotes or affirmations, that you can read in the waiting room

 __letters or cards written from other family and friends that you may have, to be read in waiting room

 __pictures drawn by older siblings posted in room (and left with baby)

-During this stage of pregnancy, you will likely be unable or discouraged from seeing your baby.
-The baby may not be delivered completely intact.
-If you ask your doctor during the time of the birth, you may be allowed to have your baby returned to you after their analysis/autopsy of the baby is complete.
+During this stage of pregnancy, you may likely be discouraged from seeing your baby.
+Your baby may not be delivered completely intact physically.
+If you ask your doctor during the time of the birth, you may be allowed to have your baby’s physical form returned to you after their analysis/autopsy of the baby is complete.
 If you are permitted to have your baby returned to you, a representative of the hospital will likely call you within two weeks of the birth for you to come and receive your baby.
 He or she will likely be placed in a small container.
-Please know that your baby is not going to be intact, and the physical form of your baby may be extremely upsetting for you to see.
+Please know that your baby’s physical form is not going to be intact, and this may be extremely upsetting for you to see.
 Please consider not opening the container.

 After the Birth

 - Have the photo you brought placed with your baby.